Excalibuurr/networksecurity/README.md

-# Phishing Sites Detection ML Pipeline 🧠
+# PHISHING URL DETECTION MLOPS PIPELINE  🧠

 Development of an End-to-End Machine Learning Framework for Phishing Sites Detection.
 This project includes data ingestion, validation, transformation, model training, prediction, and deployment using FastAPI.